finitefield-org/hanko-field/doc/web/deploy.md

 # Web Deployment (Cloud Run)

 This document outlines how to build and deploy the web service to Cloud Run using Docker and Cloud Build.
+For the GitHub Actions workflow that automates staging and production releases (including smoke tests and rollback metadata), see `doc/web/ci_cd.md`.

 ## Prerequisites
 - Google Cloud project with Artifact Registry and Cloud Run enabled